• Skip to primary navigation

 Notes

-• Towards the end of the cooking time, stir frequently to prevent the pasta from sticking to the bottom of the pan.
+• Stir toward the end.
+As the liquid reduces, stir more frequently to prevent the pasta from sticking to the bottom of the pan.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.